Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ## 1. Introduction

-The Simple Ledger Protocol (SLP) for tokens includes a `document hash` field in the [specification for the Genesis transaction](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md#genesis---token-genesis-transaction).
+The Simple Ledger Protocol (SLP) for tokens includes a `token_document_hash` field in the [specification for the Genesis transaction](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md#genesis---token-genesis-transaction).
 This field is intended to hold a TXID for a Bitcoin Cash transaction.
 This TXID was originally intended to point to an on-chain file uploaded with the [Bitcoin Files Specification](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md).

-This document specifies how to leverage the `document hash` field when creating an SLP token to point to mutable data (data that can change over time).
+This document specifies how to leverage the `token_document_hash` field when creating an SLP token to point to mutable data (data that can change over time).
 This provides many new use cases.
 Here are a few examples:

 - Token Icons
 - Tracking state of tokenized assets (like a video game character)